lisa2323/IBM-DS-Projects/README.md

 # IBM-DS-Projects
-Projects created for IBM Data Science Professional Certificate
+Projects created for the IBM Data Science Professional Certificate